AmiraliQdi/Ping-Reader/README.md

 Check out the provided examples to see the Sonar Data Reader in action:

-`example.py` : Demonstrates basic usage of the Reader class.
+`/PingViewrReader/src/example.py` : Demonstrates basic usage of the Reader and Render classes.

 ---